boeric/boeric.github.io/README.md

 See the project live [here](https://boeric.github.io/license-suspensions/), repo [here](https://github.com/boeric/license-suspensions)

-## css-combinator-demo

-Demo of CSS selector **combinators** using only native DOM methods.

-See the project live [here](https://bl.ocks.org/boeric/780904f668c1e2f27cdac8aa011e45cb), repo [here](https://gist.github.com/boeric/780904f668c1e2f27cdac8aa011e45cb)

-## css-box-model-demo

-A demo of the **CSS Box Model**, using **D3**.
-The project demonstrates a bunch of things, for example:
-- The effects of margin, border, padding and inner content dimensions of the overall size of DOM elements
-- The optional use of **Flexbox** in laying out elements
-- How to calculate the full dimension of an element
-- How to extract current inline styles of elements

-See the project live [here](https://bl.ocks.org/boeric/cbb5b416091e74c70b8480e68b6d21e1), repo [here](https://github.com/boeric/css-box-model-demo)

-## github-api-demo

-Demos of how to access the Github API to obtain metadata about a users' public Repos and Gists.
-In addition, it demos how to do this using only native DOM methods (as no external libraries are used).
-It does however use Bootstrap for some styling.
-Also demos **async-await** when using **fetch**.

-See the project live [here](https://bl.ocks.org/boeric/4950f26655187c33bedba9728e98a3c2), repo [here](https://gist.github.com/boeric/4950f26655187c33bedba9728e98a3c2)

 ## geo-buffer

 Creates "buffers" of arbitrary size around **geojson** polygons and multi-polygons, in this case parks in San Francisco.
 It is using **MapboxGL** and **Turf**.
 Each GeoJson object (SF park) is "enlarged" with the value (in meters) of the input range control.
 The visualization demonstrates how overlapping GeoJson objects can be merged.
 Please note: the polygon merge process is currently unoptimized (meaning, for example, that each polygon is unnecessarily tested for overlap against all others), and will be improved by quad trees.